The battle for Ukraine could test the limits of closer ties between China and Russia

 "There are already wolves circling, who saw that this close Putin-Xi relationship was actually going to be very good for driving a harder agenda against China," says Jude Blanchette, a China specialist at the Center for Strategic and International Studies.

-In just a week since the fighting started, the geopolitical landscape has rapidly shifted away from not only Russia, but China as well.
-Russia's aggression has succeeded in doing something that Washington has long sought and failed to accomplish — galvanizing the U.S., EU and the Japan into collective action.
-If that holds, the powerful partnership could just as easily be mustered to contain China.
+In just a week since the fighting started, the geopolitical landscape has rapidly changed, a shift that leaves China on the losing end.
+Meanwhile, Russia's aggression has succeeded in galvanizing the U.S., the European Union and Japan — precisely the same coalition that Washington has sought to contain China.

 Aowen Cao contributed research from Beijing.